gimasi/GIoTTY/README.md

  ```

-# Scripting
-The behaviour of the pipeline can be customised via Javascript sripts.
-At every stage the scripting engine will provide INPUT objects and accept OUTPUT objects.<br/>

-There is also a basic logging function - log(object) - that can be used for very simple debugging functionality.
-Logs for every script can be viewed direcly from the cloud interface, in the log files you will also find traces of errors.<br>
 Here, divided by script type, the various INPUT and OUTPUT objects available and some quick examples.

 ## Decoder
 The script will receive in input the <b>raw_data</b> and the <b>schema</b> objects.
 The code will then update the schema values and pass them over via the output <b>update_schema</b> object.<br/>
-The node schema can be declared via the corresponding API or the GIoTTY cloud application.<br>
-The decoder script engine will automatically store schema variables, that have been flagged accordingly, to a <b>Time Series</b> ( see TIME SERIES section ).<br>
+The decoder script engine will automatically store schema variables, that have been flagged accordingly, to a <b>Time Series</b> ( see [pollo](#TIME SERIES) section ).<br>
-If a node is part of a Group, data will be stored in a 'Group' <b>Time Series</B> allowing different kinds of aggregation ( see GROUP section ).
+If a node is part of a Group, data will be stored in a 'Group' <b>Time Series</B> allowing different kinds of aggregation.
+Also if a Group has a Decoder Script assigned all nodes part of the group will inherit that script ( see GROUP section for full description).

 <b>Input</b>